ropensci/weathercan/CONTRIBUTING.md

 - Where there is conflict, default to the style of `weathercan`
 - Use explicit package imports (i.e. package_name::package_function) and avoid @import if at all possible

-# Testing
+# Development and Testing - In depth

-In order to test `weathercan`, you may need to do some extra legwork.
+In order to actively develop and test `weathercan` (i.e. beyond small documentation changes) you will need to set up your system for R Package development ([R Packages](https://r-pkgs.org/) is a great resource here).

-- Install `devtools`.
+- After cloning the repository (above), install R packages devtools and pak.
-- You may need to install `weathercan` itself (I know) from GitHub, using `devtools::install_github("ropensci/weathercan")
+- If using RStudio, open the weathercan project
-- You still may need to install more, such as `install.packages(c["vcr", "mockery",  "sf"]).
+- Use pak to install all weathercan dependencies: `pak::local_install()`
-- Try running all of the tests any time you edit something.
+- Try running tests any time you edit something (in RStudio, this is Ctrl/Cmd-Shift-T)
-- Interactively test the packages if you can using cmd+shift+L. That will normally prompt if you are missing packages.
-It may not work all of the time, because some packages are used only for testing.
+- You can [load all internal functions](https://r-pkgs.org/workflow101.html#sec-workflow101-load-all) for interactive testing using Ctrl/Cmd-Shift-L.

 If this doesn't work, _please_ try and update this section!
 The more the better.